marcin1990/dotnetvnc/README.txt

 History
 =======
+1.0.1.18 (Jan 19, 2020)
+-Moving project from CVS repository (Sourceforge) to Git (Github).
+-Added feature that will start connection automatically when file 'autostart.vncxml' is present next to application binary file.
+-Mono Linux/Unix support due to changes in file path handling.
 1.0.1.17 (Apr 24, 2007)
 -Implemented listen mode.
 -Added an option for Smartphone users to turn off mouse acceleration.